nomisreual/git_alert/README.md

 You can use _git_alert_ by either calling it as a module (`python -m git_alert`) or by directly using the installed package:

 ```
-usage: git_alert [-h] [--path PATH] [--only_dirty] [--ignore IGNORE]
+usage: git_alert [-h] [-p PATH] [--only_dirty] [-i IGNORE] [-v] [-c CONFIG]

 options:
   -h, --help            show this help message and exit
-  --path PATH      top level directory to start the search in
+  -p PATH, --path PATH  top level directory to start the search in
   --only_dirty          only show dirty repositories in the final report
+  -i IGNORE, --ignore IGNORE
-  --ignore IGNORE  colon separated list of paths to ignore
+                        colon separated list of paths to ignore
+  -v, --version         show program's version number and exit
+  -c CONFIG, --config CONFIG
+                        path to the configuration file

-Warning: adding a path to ignore will also ignore all subdirectories of that path.
+Warning: adding a path to ignore will also ignore all subdirectories of that
+path.
 ```

+It should be noted that all options that require a path require an absolute path.
+The `-i` option can take multiple paths separated by a colon.

 ## Configuration: